fboender/mcplayeredit/README.txt

 played the world in Minecraft, please issue a `reload` before making any changes.

 Some usage examples:

-    (You can use tab completion if your on Linux)
+	(You can use tab completion if your on Linux.
+Tab completion also works on Win XP/7, but is not as full-featured as on *Nix systems)

     > load 1
     Loaded.